 Heads of services will be responsible for conducting risk assessments.

-Any concerns regarding modern slavery or human trafficking should be raised with the Corporate Director, Business and Commercial Development in the first instance.
+Any concerns regarding modern slavery or human trafficking should be raised with the Corporate Director of Business and Resources.

 Recognising modern day slavery and trafficking: